 Administration.
 The 2005 Plan is administered by the Compensation Committee of the Board of Directors duly appointed to administer the 2005 Plan, or, in the absence of such committee, by the Board of Directors.
-In the case of awards intended to qualify for the performance-based compensation exemption under Section 162(m) of the Code, administration must be by a compensation committee comprised solely of two or more "outside directors" within the meaning of Section 162(m).
+In the case of awards intended to qualify for the performance-based compensation exemption under Section 162(m) of the Internal Revenue Code ("Code"), administration must be by a compensation committee comprised solely of two or more "outside directors" within the meaning of Section 162(m).
 (For purposes of this summary, the term "Committee" will refer to either such duly appointed committee or the Board of Directors).
-Subject to the provisions of the 2005 Plan, the

-Committee determines in its discretion the persons to whom and the times at which awards are granted, the types and sizes of such awards, and all of their terms and conditions.
+Subject to the provisions of the 2005 Plan, the Committee determines in its discretion the persons to whom and the times at which awards are granted, the types and sizes of such awards, and all of their terms and conditions.
 The Committee may, subject to certain limitations on the exercise of its discretion required by Section 162(m), amend, cancel, renew, or grant a new award in substitution for, any award, waive any restrictions or conditions applicable to any award, and accelerate, continue, extend or defer the vesting of any award.
 However, the 2005 Plan forbids, without stockholder approval, the repricing of any outstanding stock option and/or stock appreciation right.
 In addition, the 2005 Plan forbids any restricted stock award to be granted, or subsequently amended to provide, for (1) any acceleration of vesting for any reason other than upon a "Change in Control", as defined, or after a participant's death or disability and (2) vesting of one hundred percent (100%) of any such award prior to the passage of three years of service (unless the award will vest after satisfying specified performance measurements).
-The 2005 Plan provides, subject to certain limitations, for indemnification by the Company of any director, officer or employee against all reasonable expenses, including attorneys' fees, incurred in connection with any legal action arising from such person's action or failure to act in administering the 2005 Plan.
-The Committee will interpret the 2005 Plan and awards granted thereunder, and all determinations of the Committee will be final and binding on all persons having an interest in the 2005 Plan or any award.
+The 2005 Plan provides, subject to certain limitations, for indemnification by the Company of any director, officer or employee against all reasonable expenses, including attorneys' fees, incurred in connection with any legal action arising from such person's action or failur

 Eligibility.
 Awards may be granted to employees, directors and consultants of the Company or any present or future parent or subsidiary corporations of the Company.
 Incentive stock options may be granted only to employees who, as of the time of grant, are employees of the Company or any parent or subsidiary corporation of the Company.
-As of March 16, 2011, the Company had approximately 1,100 employees, including five named executive officers and four directors who are eligible under the 2005 Plan.
+As of March 20, 2012, the Company had approximately 1,200 employees, including five named executive officers and five directors who are eligible under the 2005 Plan.